 - Exterior Height: 12’9.25”

 - Unloaded Vehicle Weight: 7,775 pounds

 - Hitch Weight: 1,405 pounds

-If you plan on doing a lot of boondocking with this small 5th wheel trailer, you should upgrade to the 16” Goodyear tires to give it a little more ground clearance.
-The goods news is that it is already equipped with a four-star handling package that makes it plenty capable of handling rough roads.
+If you plan on doing a lot of boondocking with this small fifth wheel trailer, you should upgrade to the 16” Goodyear tires to give it a little more ground clearance.
+The good news is that it is already equipped with a four-star handling package that makes it plenty capable of handling rough roads.

 In terms of the interior living space, these are some of the best features the Jayco Eagle has to offer:

 - Window in Bedroom Wardrobe Slide for Added Ventilation and Natural Light